Roger Moore: Moonraker (1979)

 Moore followed the success of his fourth outing as Bond, Moonraker (1979), with an action film, North Sea Hijack (1980), also known as ffolkes.
 Moore played a very un-Bond-like hero, opposite Anthony Perkins.
 The film was a box-office disappointment.

-Better received was The Sea Wolves (1980), another World War Two adventure which reunited many of the crew from The Wild Geese including Euan Lloyd and McLaglen.
+Better received was The Sea Wolves (1980), another World War Two adventure, based on James Leasor's book, Boarding Party, which reunited many of the crew from The Wild Geese including Euan Lloyd and McLaglen.
 It was based on the true story of a March 1943 event in British India and Portuguese Goa, in which a group of retired members of the Calcutta Light Horse, colonelled by David Niven's character, assist regular British Army operatives, played by Moore and Gregory Peck, in destroying German ships in neutral Mormugao harbour, all the time surrounded by German spies and Indian nationalist intrigue.
 Trevor Howard, Patrick Macnee and Barbara Kellerman also co-star, with a who's-who lineup of British character actors.

 Moore was in two all-star comedies: Sunday Lovers (1980), which flopped at the box office, and The Cannonball Run (1981), which was a hit.
 The latter featured an ensemble cast, including Jackie Chan, Burt Reynolds, Dean Martin, Dom DeLuise, Sammy Davis Jr, and Farrah Fawcett.